 Attending one of the major annual wine shows provides a great opportunity to broaden your taste buds at a reasonable price especially when many of the wines may not be available at the LCBO.
 If you find something you really like, you can then make arrangements directly with the producer’s wine agency to acquire a case.

-Note that historical information, including the month in which the event took place last year, is listed below as a default entry.
-A specific date is entered when known together with updated information.
+Note that the month that the show took place in last year is listed below as a default entry and a specific date is entered when known.
 You can obtain further information, including how to obtain a ticket, via the link.

 Country & Regional Shows